-Jackalberry Safari Lodge lies within the Big 5 Thornybush Private Game Reserve - 14,000 hectares of fenced prime game viewing bushveld just west of Timbavati and the Greater Kruger Park.
+Jackalberry Safari Lodge lies within the Big 5 Thornybush Private Game Reserve - 14,500 hectares of prime game viewing bushveld just west of Timbavati and the Greater Kruger Park.

 The majestic Drakensberg Mountains provide a spectacular backdrop for this lodge, which offers understated comfort and a restful, ethnic ambience that blends harmoniously with nature.
 More than 60 species of wildlife can be found in the immediate vicinity of the lodge, including lion, leopard, buffalo, rhino, elephant, hyena and cheetah, and more than 280 different species of birds have been recorded - a real paradise for birdwatchers.